 Students: We have partnered with both the University Of Oklahoma College Of Medicine and the Oklahoma State University College of Osteopathic Medicine to offer core clerkship rotation sites.
 We also offer electives to both in state and out of state students.

-We welcome Caribbean graduates for their needs and have partnered with many Caribbean schools to provide core and elective rotations.
+We welcome international medical schools and have partnered with many Caribbean schools to provide core and elective rotations.

 Please contact our residency coordinator Pam Melton for more information.

 Observerships: At Griffin Memorial Hospital we provide a one month long observership for international medical graduates.
-The aim of this observership is to familiarize applicants to the U.S. healthcare particularly mental health system.
-This observership is an excellent opportunity to learn detailed history taking and treatment planning of acutely mentally ill patients.
-We currently have adult inpatient and outpatient sites available for rotation.
+The aim of this observership is to familiarize applicants to the U.S. healthcare system, particularly the mental health system.
+Our observership is an excellent opportunity to learn detailed history taking and treatment planning of acutely mentally ill patients.
+We currently have adult inpatient and outpatient sites available for the rotation.

 IMG applicant applying to our program should meet following criteria:

 1. Completed USMLE step 1, 2 hence ECFMG certified.
 We prefer step 3 if the candidate has been out of clinical practice for more than 5 years.

 2. No more than two failed attempts in total on all 3 exams

 3. No more than 7 years post-graduation from medical school unless the gap in training can be adequately explained by meaningful work experience